⚖️ Airport Comparison Tool

 🏢 Terminal Information

 Santiago Vila Airport (GIR) is a regional aviation facility serving the city of Girardot and the surrounding Cundinamarca and Tolima departments in central Colombia.
 Located in the nearby town of Flandes, just across the Magdalena River from Girardot, the airport is a vital transport link for one of the country's most popular weekend getaway destinations.
-The facility features a single 1,600-meter asphalt runway and serves as an important hub for both regional domestic travel and flight training operations.
+The airport operates a single 1,600-meter asphalt runway and serves as an important hub for both regional domestic travel and flight training operations.
 The terminal facilities at Santiago Vila Airport are characterized by their simplicity and functional design, tailored to the needs of a regional destination.
 While the airport provides essential amenities including check-in counters and a waiting area, it lacks the extensive commercial infrastructure of major hubs like Bogotá.
 Travelers can find basic refreshments and essential services within the terminal, but for a wider range of dining and shopping options, visitors typically head to the nearby city center of Girardot or the many resort hotels in the area.
 Scheduled commercial services at GIR are primarily provided by SATENA, the Colombian government-owned airline.
 These flights offer direct connections to the national capital, Bogotá (BOG), providing a fast and convenient alternative to the often-congested road route through the Andes.
 The airport is also a significant base for general aviation and private pilots, as well as a popular site for primary flight training due to its generally favorable weather conditions and proximity to several major aviation schools in central Colombia.
 Ground transportation from Santiago Vila Airport is well-organized, with taxis and private shuttles readily available outside the arrivals hall to transport passengers to Girardot, Flandes, and the numerous recreational clubs and vacation rentals in the region.
 The airport's location in the Magdalena River valley ensures easy access to the main highways connecting the area to Bogotá and Ibagué.
 Travelers are advised to coordinate their logistics in advance, as the airport operates within restricted hours and can experience high demand during holiday weekends.
 Despite its modest size, Santiago Vila Airport remains a cornerstone of the region's accessibility and its growing role in Colombian domestic tourism.

 🔄 Connection Tips